-- i.
-The Supplier shall, within three (3) Months after the Start Date, deliver to the Buyer an Exit Plan which complies with the requirements set out in Paragraph 4.3 of this Schedule and is otherwise reasonably satisfactory to the Buyer. - ii.
-The Parties shall use reasonable endeavours to agree the contents of the Exit Plan.
-If the Parties are unable to agree the contents of the Exit Plan within twenty (20) Working Days of the latest date for its submission pursuant to Paragraph 4.1, then such Dispute shall be resolved in accordance with the Dispute Resolution Procedure. - iii.
-The Exit Plan shall set out, as a minimum:
+- 4.1 The Supplier shall, within three (3) Months after the Start Date, deliver to the Buyer an Exit Plan which complies with the requirements set out in Paragraph 4.3 of this Schedule and is otherwise reasonably satisfactory to the Buyer. - 4.2 The Parties shall use reasonable endeavours to agree the contents of the Exit Plan.
+If the Parties are unable to agree the contents of the Exit Plan within twenty (20) Working Days of the latest date for its submission pursuant to Paragraph 4.1, then such Dispute shall be resolved in accordance with the Dispute Resolution Procedure.

-- i. a detailed description of both the transfer and cessation processes, including a timetable; - ii. how the Deliverables will transfer to the Replacement Supplier and/or the Buyer; iii. details of any contracts which will be available for transfer to the Buyer and/or the Replacement Supplier upon the Expiry Date together with any reasonable costs required to effect such transfer; iv. proposals for the training of key members of the Replacement Supplier's staff in connection with the continuation of the provision of the Deliverables following the Expiry Date; - v. proposals for providing the Buyer or a Replacement Supplier copies of all documentation relating to the use and operation of the Deliverables and required for their continued use; vi. proposals for the assignment or novation of all services utilised by the proposals for the identification and return of all Buyer Property in the possession of and/or control of the Supplier or any third party; viii. proposals for the disposal of any redundant Deliverables and materials;
+- 4.3 The Exit Plan shall set out, as a minimum: - 4.3.1 a detailed description of both the transfer and cessation processes, including a timetable; - 4.3.2 how the Deliverables will transfer to the Replacement Supplier and/or the Buyer; - 4.3.3 details of any contracts which will be available for transfer to the Buyer and/or the Replacement Supplier upon the Expiry Date together with any reasonable costs required to effect such transfer; - 4.3.4 proposals for the training of key members of the Replacement Supplier's staff in connection with the continuation of the provision of the Deliverables following the Expiry Date; - 4.3.5 proposals for providing the Buyer or a Replacement Supplier copies of all documentation relating to the use and operation of the Deliverables and required for their continued use; - 4.3.6 proposals for the assignment or novation of all services utilised by the Supplier in connection with the supply of the Deliverables; - 4.3.7 proposals for the identification and return of all Buyer Property in the possession of and/or control of the Supplier or any third party; - 4.3.8 proposals for the disposal of any redundant Deliverables and materials; - 4.3.9 how the Supplier will ensure that there is no disruption to or degradation of the Deliverables during the Termination Assistance Period; and - 4.3.10 any other information or assistance reasonably required by the Buyer or a Replacement Supplier. - 4.4 The Supplier shall: - 4.4.1 maintain and update the Exit Plan (and risk management plan) no less frequently than: - (a) every six (6) months throughout the Contract Period; and - (b) no later than twenty (20) Working Days after a request from the Buyer for an up-to-date copy of the Exit Plan; - (c) as soon as reasonably possible following a Termination Assistance Notice, and in any event no later than ten (10) Working Days after the date of the Termination Assistance Notice; - (d) as soon as reasonably possible following, and in any event no later than twenty (20) Working Days following, any material change to the Deliverables

-Supplier in connection with the supply of the Deliverables; vii.
+(including all changes under the Variation Procedure); and

-- ix. how the Supplier will ensure that there is no disruption to or degradation of the - Deliverables during the Termination Assistance Period; and - x. any other information or assistance reasonably required by the Buyer or a Replacement Supplier. iv.
-The Supplier shall: - i. maintain and update the Exit Plan (and risk management plan) no less frequently than: - 1. every [six (6) months] throughout the Contract Period; - 2. no later than [twenty (20) Working Days] after a request from the Buyer for an up-to-date copy of the Exit Plan; - as soon as reasonably possible following a Termination Assistance Notice, and in any event no later than [ten (10) Working Days] after the date of the Termination Assistance Notice; - 4. as soon as reasonably possible following, and in any event no later than [twenty (20) Working Days] following, any material change to the Deliverables (including all changes under the Variation Procedure); and - ii. jointly review and verify the Exit Plan if required by the Buyer and promptly correct any identified failures. - v.
-Only if (by notification to the Supplier in writing) the Buyer agrees with a draft Exit Plan provided by the Supplier under Paragraph 4.2 or 4.4 (as the context requires), shall that draft become the Exit Plan for this Contract. - vi.
-A version of an Exit Plan agreed between the parties shall not be superseded by any draft submitted by the Supplier.
+- 4.4.2 jointly review and verify the Exit Plan if required by the Buyer and promptly correct any identified failures. - 4.5 Only if (by notification to the Supplier in writing) the Buyer agrees with a draft Exit Plan provided by the Supplier under Paragraph 4.2 or 4.4 (as the context requires), shall that draft become the Exit Plan for this Contract. - 4.6 A version of an Exit Plan agreed between the parties shall not be superseded by any draft submitted by the Supplier.

-36. Termination Assistance
+5. Termination Assistance